pranav-thombre/clg-jen/README.md

 jenkins --version (optional)
 ----------------------------------------------------------------------

-3) COPY THE PUBLIC IP:8080
+3) COPY THE PUBLIC IP OF INSTANCE:8080
-4) sudo cat /var/lib/jenkins/secrets/initialAdminPassword USE THE INITIAL PASS TO LOGIN THIS IS ONLY FOR THE FIRST TIME
+4) sudo cat /var/lib/jenkins/secrets/initialAdminPassword (THIS IS THE INITIAL PASS TO LOGIN.
+THIS IS ONLY FOR THE FIRST TIME)
 5) click on ->install the suggested plugins

 GIVE THE NECESSARY CRED :